UniversalDependencies/UD_English-EWT/README.txt

 Version 1.3 of the English UD treebank conforms to the UD guidelines in almost all respects, but there are a couple of remaining deviations:
  * The UD dependency 'name' is only used for person names.
+ * Person names are annotated right-headed whereas they should be left-headed.

 CHANGELOG

 2016-05-15 v1.3
 -- Improved mapping of WDT to UPOS
 -- Corrected lemma of "n't" to "not"
--- Fixed some inconsistencies between advcl, ccomp and parataxis -- Fixed inconsistent analyses of sentences repeated between dev and train sets -- Fixed miscellaneous syntactic issues in a few sentences
+-- Fixed some errors between advcl, ccomp and parataxis -- Fixed inconsistent analyses of sentences repeated between dev and train sets -- Fixed miscellaneous syntactic issues in a few sentences